dataproctech/projekt-w-jezyku-c-szymon-majchrzak2211/README.md

 ## Functional Requirements:
 Game Initialization:
-Prompt user with a main menu(New game, load game, quit).
+- Prompt user with a main menu(New game, load game, quit).
-Initialize an 8x8 board with 4 initial disks in the center.
+- Initialize an 8x8 board with 4 initial disks in the center.

 GUI:
--Game Window
+- Game Window
--Board grid with coordinates (A–H, 1–8)
+- Board grid with coordinates (A–H, 1–8)
--Disk counters (Black / White)
+- Disk counters (Black / White)
--Current player panel
+- Current player panel
 - Message/status bar (e.g., "Invalid move", "Player 1's turn", "Game Over")

 User Input:
--Mouse interaction
+- Mouse interaction
--Hover effect on valid cells
+- Hover effect on valid cells
--Click to place disk
+- Click to place disk
--On invalid move, show warning popup or sound.
+- On invalid move, show warning popup or sound.

 Game Logic:
--Same as classic Reversi:
+- Same as classic Reversi:
---Valid move: must flip at least one opponent disk.
+- - Valid move: must flip at least one opponent disk.
---Alternate turns.
+- - Alternate turns.
---Handle pass if no valid move exists.
+- - Handle pass if no valid move exists.
---End game when no valid moves for both players or board is full.
+- - End game when no valid moves for both players or board is full.